neilg63/simple-php-refactoring-test/README.md

 # Simple PHP Refactoring Test

-This index.php incldues a controller that mimics a full-fat Laravel controller (but without any external framework dependencies).
+The main ```index.php``` file includes a controller that mimics a full-fat Laravel controller (but without any external framework dependencies).
 It should run in any php 8+ environment.

 The controller's ```renderResults()``` method is called at the bottom of the file so it will run at the command line via ```php index.php``` with JSON output.